kevin-goh/website/content/jobs/EDB Analytics/index.md

 ---

 - Drove data analysis and forecasting across a diverse range of projects, to manage risk and optimize resource allocation
-- Languages/software: Python, SQL, Excel, Tableau
+- Languages/software used: Python, SQL, Excel, Tableau
 - Communicate with engineers and senior stakeholders on a daily basis